2023 Arab Club Champions Cup: Qualified teams

-The knockout phase involved the 8 teams which qualified as winners and runners-up of each of the eight groups in the group stage.
-The quarter-finals were followed by semi-finals, and the final played in a single leg knockout format.
+The knockout phase involved the eight teams which qualified as winners and runners-up of each of the eight groups in the group stage.
+The quarter-finals were followed by the semi-finals and final, played in a single leg knockout format.
 In the case of a draw after 90 minutes, extra time would be played only in the final.